 Use of Long-Term Source of Supply Contracts.
-One or more of the investments of a timberfund may operate under long term supply contracts for at least a portion of their harvested volumes of wood.
+One or more of the investments of a timberfund may operate under long term supply contracts for a portion of their harvested volumes of wood and may from time to time enter into other long-term arrangements.
 Such contracts may require timber to be harvested regardless of prevailing market prices which could impact the profitability of a timberfund.

 Leverage and Other Factors Related to Borrowing.
-The use of leverage to enhance investment returns or attain greater tax efficiency, could also increase a timberfund's exposure to larger losses in the event of a revenue shortfall.
-In addition, lenders could seek to impose restrictions on future borrowing, distributions and operating policies.
+The use of leverage to enhance investment returns or attain greater tax efficiency could also increase a timberfund's exposure to larger losses since the timberfund may be required to make fixed payments on specific dates regardless of the availability of cash flow.
+In addition, lenders from whom the timberfunds borrow could seek to impose restrictions on future borrowing, distributions and operating policies.
+To mitigate some of these risks, a timberfund may limit the use of third-party debt.

 Corporate Disclosure, Accounting and Regulatory Standards.
 Accounting, auditing and financial reporting standards and practices in certain jurisdictions differ from those employed in the United States.
-Accordingly, reporting practices may differ in various geographies and may impact the level of due diligence that can be performed prior to an investment by a timberfund.
+Accordingly, reporting practices may not be as extensive as the financial information available to investment vehicles operating in the United States and this may impact the level of due diligence that can be performed prior to an investment by a timberfund.